 The Family Education Rights and Privacy Act (FERPA) regulates to whom the college may release information about a student’s education records.
 It prohibits the college from releasing students’ information to anyone other than the student, even parents or spouse, without the student’s written consent.
 To learn more about FERPA at NHCC, visit the policy page.

-NHCC does have a FERPA release form (Release of Private Educational Data Form) in which a student can consent to sharing information that is protected through FERPA.
+NHCC does have a FERPA release form (Release of Private Educational Data Form) in which a student can consent to sharing information.
 This form needs to be signed each academic year the student attends North Hennepin Community College.
-The student submit the completed form in person to the Office of Student Affairs, located in Room 45 of the Education Services Building.
+The student submits the completed form in person to the Office of Student Affairs, located in Room 45 of the Education Services Building.
 A photo ID is required as proof of identity.

 Family Information Nights